Coil Tap vs Coil Split – we clear up the differences

 A good example of this is the differences apparent in both single coil and humbucking guitar pickups.
 For certain genres, the glassy cut-through of a vintage single-coil is sheer perfection.
 For others, there is no substitute for a meaty humbucker.
 But what about when both are required?

 To solve this problem, pickup manufacturers began to tinker with the engineering of their products.
-Step forward coil splitting and coil tapping…
+Step forward coil split and coil tap…

 Split or tap?

-To allow guitarists extra versatility from their pickups, many guitars now incorporate either coil tapping or coil splitting.
+To allow guitarists extra versatility from their pickups, many guitars now incorporate either coil tap or coil split.
 Both allow greater flexibility over the guitar’s output, thus increasing the tonal palette available to the player.
 But while they sound like two peas in the same pod, they use quite different approaches to achieve their aims.